travigd/documentation/readme.md

 | Server       | 3.0.1 (latest), 3.0.0              |
 | .NET API     | 3.0.1 (latest), 3.0.0              |
 | HTTP API     | 3.0.1 (latest), 3.0.0              |

+## How to Contribute

+### Small Edits

+1. Make changes (fix typos or grammar, improve wording etc).
+2. Check to see if older versions need updating too.
+3. Send a pull request!

+### New Pages and Sections

+1. Create new pages and/or sections.
+Follow the [Conventions](#conventions) below.
+2. If you create a new section, add an entry for it to the `top_level_sections` list on `_config.yml` in an appropriate place (this list determines the order the sections are listed in the navigation sidebar).
+3. Add any new sections to the table at the top of this README.
+4. Send a pull request!

+### Creating a New Version

+1. Duplicate the section’s latest version directory and rename it to reflect the latest version number.
+For example, copy `/server/3.0.0/` to `/server/3.0.1/`.

+   > Pre-release documentation should be denoted with `-pre` on the version number, like `/server/3.0.1-pre/`.
+This way the documentation will show up on the website, but won’t be the default version.
+2. In the new version’s directory update all `.md` files to include the new version number in the front matter (see [Front Matter](#front-matter) below).
+3. Make edits to files in the new version as appropriate.
+Pages can be created or deleted when necessary.
+4. Update the version table at the top of this README.
+5. Send a pull request!

 ## Conventions